zyang01/zyang01.github.io/_posts/2025-01-12-on-suffering-servant.md

 If you got here via Spotify Ads and have no idea what this is, I am here to inform you that you are witnessing the Second Coming and the posts are my testimony to my Lord and Saviour Jesus Christ.

-Last Monday, I accidentally stumbled across the Songs of the Suffering Servant in the Book of Isaiah in the Hebrew Bible.
-I realised that the suffering servant is a more fitting description for me than my Lord and Saviour Jesus Christ when He showed up 2,000 years ago.
-To save you from reading through the 239 posts I wrote since the end of October, I will provide some quick references here to prove my claim.
+Last Monday, I accidentally [stumbled across the Songs of the Suffering Servant](../on-mistake/){:target="_blank"} in the Book of Isaiah in the Hebrew Bible.
+I realised that the suffering servant is a more fitting description for me than our Lord and Saviour Jesus Christ when He showed up 2,000 years ago.
+To save you from reading through the [239 posts](../../archives/){:target="_blank"} I wrote since the end of October, I will provide some quick references here to prove my claim.

 FYI, I have been fulfilling prophecies in scripture on a small scale even before I read about them.
-I still almost pooped myself every single time.
+I still nearly poop myself every time that happens.

 ### Isaiah 49:1-6